 I decided to use long woodscrews to fix the bricks together.

-The bricks are a bit lick very soft chipboard in texture and have a tendency to flake, this means you do have to be careful drilling and tightening screws.
+The bricks are a bit lick very soft chipboard in texture and have a tendency to flake.
+This means you do have to be careful drilling and tightening screws.

 Checking screw diameter to then drill hole same size as the core of the screw.
 As you can see from this measurement the core of the screws are just over 3mm in diameter.

-I pre-drilled the holes with a 3mm drill bit to try and mitigate any tendency for the screw to split the vermiculite.
+Pre-drill the holes with a 3mm drill bit to try and mitigate any tendency for the screw to split the vermiculite.